amzn/selling-partner-api-samples/use-cases/pricing/docs/blog-post/pricing-blog-post.md

 The Pricing workflow involves several key steps:

-1. **Notification Subscription**: Subscribing a SQS queue to the [PRICING_HEALTH](https://developer-docs.amazon.com/sp-api/docs/pricingNotification-type-values#pricing_health) and [ANY_OFFER_CHANGED](https://developer-docs.amazon.com/sp-api/docs/pricingNotification-type-values#any_offer_changed) pricingNotification, which are triggered when pricing or Feature Offer eligibility changes.
+1. **Notification Subscription**: Subscribing a SQS queue to the [PRICING_HEALTH](https://developer-docs.amazon.com/sp-api/docs/notification-type-values#pricing_health) and [ANY_OFFER_CHANGED](https://developer-docs.amazon.com/sp-api/docs/notification-type-values#any_offer_changed) notification, which are triggered when pricing or Feature Offer eligibility changes.
 This step is crucial as it notifies when data processing is complete, allowing for the automated retrieval and storage of document data.
 2. **Check SKU reprice rule**: Checking in a database if the ASIN triggered by the notifications has pricing rules set by the seller.
 It is essential to make changes only in items which the seller accepted to reprice.
-3. **Fetch Price**: Verifying prices for offers not present in pricingNotification.
+3. **Fetch Price**: Verifying prices for offers not present in notification.
 This rule calls Pricing APIs and can be set to periodically pool prices.
 4. **Calculate Price**: Calculating new prices based on rules.
 5. **Submit Price**: Submitting pricing updates via Listings API.

-## The PRICING_HEALTH pricingNotification
+## The PRICING_HEALTH notification

-By using the  [`PRICING_HEALTH`](https://developer-docs.amazon.com/sp-api/docs/pricingNotification-type-values#pricing_health) pricingNotification, you can receive information for when a seller offer is ineligible to be the Featured Offer (Buy Box offer) because of an uncompetitive price.
+By using the  [`PRICING_HEALTH`](https://developer-docs.amazon.com/sp-api/docs/notification-type-values#pricing_health) notification, you can receive information for when a seller offer is ineligible to be the Featured Offer (Buy Box offer) because of an uncompetitive price.
 Sellers can take steps to restore featured offer eligibility by adjusting an offer's total price (price plus shipping minus points) so that it matches or is lower than the competitive price, or is in line with the reference prices provided.

 #### The main PH elements

-There are some important attributes in the pricingNotification which we are using in the flow:
+There are some important attributes in the notification which we are using in the flow:

 * To know how to set up notifications (Amazon Simple Queue Service Workflow) [access this tutorial ](https://developer-docs.amazon.com/sp-api/docs/notifications-api-v1-use-case-guide#tutorial-set-up-notifications-span-classnotranslateamazon-simple-queue-servicespan-workflow)